Updated: Nov 21

-By this time, many agricultural areas throughout the Northeast were abandoned, early successional forests taking their place.
+By this time, many agricultural areas throughout the Northeast were abandoned, with early successional forests taking their place.
 Farmers looked westward towards the fertile plains.
 These successional forests provided a habitat perfectly fit for species like the turkey.

 Relocation was the conservation effort of choice for conservationists and biologists tasked with bringing wild turkeys back from the brink.
 Wild turkeys were trapped, relocated and in a few cases, bred in captivity for release to the wild.